 IGNORE the pie charts, or at least until the end of the night.
 Youll come across it when you are in your diary and scroll down to nutrition and tap Calories or Macros.
 People really freak out over this.
 What they dont realize is the pie slices change as the day goes on.
 So after one meal, NO, you didnt already hit 29% of your daily carbohydrates, 44% of your daily fat, and 27% of your daily protein.
 The percentages are from all the food entered for the day and it will change as you continue to enter food for the day.
 Under Nutrients, it w1ill show you exactly where you are and what you have left….I like numbers better than pie charts anyways

 Do I have to hit my numbers exactly?
 If youre a numbers person or OCD like me, ya.
 If youre more normal than I am 😛 then you want to hit your numbers within 3-5g.
 Even if you were a little more off, youre still in a deficit, which is what we want for weight loss.
 Just remember, consistency is key.

 What else is there to know about macros?
 Did I give you enough to get started?
 If I forgot something, what is it?
 Tell me in the comments and Ill be sure to add it on!

 20g protein, 0g carbs, 0g fat

 Protein seems to be the hardest for most of my people to hit.
-I suggest only using protein shakes when you are unable to consume anymore food such as lunch meat, grilled chicken, etc. The awesome macros makes it so easy to change it from a plain ole shake, into dessert, pancakes, meal replacements, and so much more!
+I suggest only using protein shakes when you are unable to consume any more food such as lunch meat, grilled chicken, etc. The awesome macros make it so easy to change it from a plain ole shake, into dessert, pancakes, meal replacements, and so much more!